Can I Take A Benadryl With Tylenol? | Safe Combo Guide

 Certain groups should be extra cautious:

-• Elderly individuals: They may experience increased sedation or confusion from Benadryl.
+• Older adults: They may experience increased sedation, dizziness, or confusion from Benadryl.

-• People with liver problems: Tylenol metabolism occurs in the liver; compromised liver function increases risk of toxicity.
+• People with liver problems: Acetaminophen is processed by the liver, so existing liver disease can increase the risk of toxicity.

-• Those on other sedatives or alcohol: Combining these with Benadryl may amplify drowsiness dangerously.
+• Those using alcohol or other sedatives: Combining these with Benadryl may intensify drowsiness and impair alertness.

-• Individuals with glaucoma or urinary retention issues: Benadryl’s anticholinergic effects can worsen these conditions.
+• Individuals with glaucoma or urinary retention issues: Benadryl’s anticholinergic effects can sometimes worsen these conditions.

 How Do Side Effects Stack Up When Taking Benadryl With Tylenol?